I sat down with our designer Connor Ghosh to find out what it’s been like to learn design from the ground up in a creative agency.

 Another challenge is just keeping on top of trends, pushing myself in every design and delivering something that meets the kind of standards we hold ourselves to at Chaptr.
 I want to be making things that push boundaries, you know?
 I want to get to a point in my career where I’m making stuff that other people look at and think “wow, this is really something special.”

 Any sites for young designers wanting to keep on top of trends?

 Yeah, I’ve got a bookmarks bar of them on my desktop that I check every morning, so they’re a good place to start.
 Awwwards, Dribbble, siteInspire, Behance, Land-book, Collect UI, SiteSee, Design Inspiration.
 Instagram’s also an amazing tool that everyone can access – just scroll through and explore different tags, when you find someone you like – there’s your inspiration.

-It might sound cliche, but it’s kind of a mindset you find yourself in.
-You’ll start paying more attention to fashion, paying attention to the odd interior design show, think about how to rearrange your room and that.
+It might sound cliché, but it’s kind of a mindset you find yourself in.
+You’ll start paying more attention to fashion, paying attention to the odd interior design show, thinking about how to rearrange your room and that.
 It’s kind of a joke but I think there’s a reason there’s a stereotypical “designer” look, where we all dress the same, and hang out at the same types of bars – y’know?
 I think designers can’t quite help but letting that aspect of your work into your personal life in that way.

 If you weren’t working in design, what would you be doing?